swaathi/swaathi.github.io/_posts/2017-04-29-normalizing-data.md

 table of data can be overwhelming (especially if some weights are recorded in kilograms).
 A z-score can tell you where that person’s weight is compared to the average population’s mean weight.

+For a complete implementation of Z-Score please have a look at this [repo](https://github.com/skcript/normalization/blob/master/05_zscore_normalization.ipynb).